Cristina-Pat/address-book/docs/domain-models-test-plan.md

 **US4**\
 As an Address Book app user, I want to be able to edit the contact's details, so that I can maintain my contact list updated.
+**Tests**
+*Test 1* - When the contact's name is changed, it is displayed accordingly in the contact list.
+*Test 2* - When a contact's phone number is changed, this is displayed accordingly in the contact list.
+*Test 3* - When a contact's email address is changed, this is displayed correctly in the contact list.

 **US5**\
 As an Address Book app user,I want the application to prevent duplicated phone numbers or emails to ensure accuracy in